 Past Application Process required submission of the following 5 items, via online application and email:

-The 2020 program dates are June 8 through August 14.
-Successful applicants receive a stipend, housing, travel assistance, and research budget.
-Applications are accepted January 1 through February 14.
-Graduating seniors and recent graduates may not apply.
+The 2020 program dates were June 8 through August 14.
+Successful applicants were to receive a stipend, housing, travel assistance, and research budget.
+Applications were accepted January 1 through February 14.
+Graduating seniors and recent graduates were not eligible to apply.